refractionPOINT/lc-service/README.md

 server to deploy without containers or infrastructure.
 Writing transports is easy so feel free to suggest new ones.

-***Cloud Function Transport*** is currently having an issue with the initialization and monkey patching of gevent in the Cloud Function environment.

 ## Using

 The RI is structure so that all you have to do is inherit from the main Service class: